JoshuaKGoldberg/create/packages/site/src/content/docs/concepts/inputs.md

 ## Composition

-Inputs are composable: meaning each can take data from other inputs.
+Inputs are composable: meaning each can take data from other Inputs.
 As with Blocks, the [Context](../runtime/contexts) provided to Inputs includes a `take` function that calls to another Input.

-For example, an input that determines the npm username based on either `npm whoami` or `package.json` inputs:
+For example, an Input that determines the npm username based on either `npm whoami` or `package.json` Inputs:

 ```ts
 import { createInput } from "create";